 Established in 2004, WorldGranny exerts itself on self-reliance and empowerment of older people in emerging countries.
-Holding Economic and Social Council advisory status to the United Nations, the NGO experienced a total turnover of nearly €7 million which has been invested in numerous small scale projects in Africa, Asia and Latin-America in the last decade.
-Commissioned by the UN, WorldGranny’s founder, Caroline van Dullemen, in close consultation with BluePrintPensionServices, is currently working in favour of micro pensions in the Pacific.
+Holding Economic and Social Council consultative status to the United Nations, the NGO experienced a total turnover of nearly €7 million which has been invested in numerous small scale projects in Africa, Asia and Latin-America in the last decade.
+Commissioned by the United Nations, WorldGranny’s founder, Caroline van Dullemen, is currently working in favour of micro pensions in the Pacific.
 In this article, she sheds more light on the matter.

 “Major progress has been made since then”, says Caroline referring to a report released by the International Labour Organisation (ILO) in the year 2000, disclosing the alarming exclusion of 90% of the world’s working age-population from old age pension schemes.